foodsafetylab/Lee-2026-SalmonellaTrendsChickenParts/README.md

 ## License
 This project's code is licensed under the GNU General Public License v3.0 and dataset is licensed the Creative Commons Attribution Share Alike 4.0 International license.
 Please see the [LICENSE.code](/LICENSE.code) and [LICENSE.dataset](/LICENSE.dataset) files for details.

-## Acknowledgements
-Include acknowledgements relevant to the project here.

 ## Funding
-Include the source of project funding here.
+This project was made possible by the Doctoral Merit Fellowship, awarded to Jungeun Lee, from the Graduate College at University of Illinois Urbana-Champaign.